-- Discount in services charges for retails loans.
+- Discount in services charges for retail loans.

 - The upgraded international transaction enabled Visa debit card and unlimited cash withdrawal at any bank’s ATM.

-- Discounts in brokerage fee and annual maintenance charges for Trading & Demat account holders.
+- Discounts in brokerage fees and annual maintenance charges for Trading & Demat account holders.

-- Merchant discount with websites like Zomato, BigBasket, SRL Diagnostics.
+- Merchant discounts with websites like Zomato, BigBasket, and SRL Diagnostics.

 Monthly Average Balance (MAB): Rs.
 1.00 Lacs (For Magnum Variant), Rs.2.00 Lacs (For Titanium Variant)